Chainflow/oasis-mission-control/README.md

 # Oasis Mission Control Validator Monitoring and Alerting Dashboard

-[Chainflow](chainflow.io/staking) and our development partner [Vitwit](vitwit.com) has been awarded an Oasis grant to build the Oasis Mission Control Validator Monitoring and Alerting Dashboard.
+[Chainflow](https://chainflow.io/staking) and our development partner [Vitwit](https://vitwit.com) have been awarded an Oasis grant to build the Oasis Mission Control Validator Monitoring and Alerting Dashboard.

 Together, we've [built a similar tool](https://chainflow.io/cosmos-validator-mission-control/) for the Cosmos community, under an Interchain Foundation Grant.